oc-2/developer-tooling-app/README.md

 5. **Lint-staged** - Runs linters only on staged files for performance

+6. **Jest** - Uses jest to test

 ### Available Commands

-- `npm start` - Start the web server with nodemon (auto-reload on file changes)
+- `yarn start` - Start the web server with nodemon (auto-reload on file changes)
-- `npm run lint` - Run ESLint on all files
+- `yarn run lint` - Run ESLint on all files
-- `npm run format` - Format all files with Prettier
+- `yarn run format` - Format all files with Prettier
+- `yarn run commit` - Runs commitizen
+- `yarn run test` - Uses jest to test

 ### Pre-commit Checks